meetofleaf/ML-Journal-ep2_Multiple_Linear_Regression/README.md

-# ML Journal - Machine Learning Fundamentals' Series
+# ML Journal - Machine Learning Fundamentals Series
 In this series of repositories, we'll explore various models, documenting the code and thought process behind each one.
 The goal is to create a journal-like experience for both myself and anyone following along.
 By sharing the journey, we can:

 - Break down complex concepts: We'll approach each model step-by-step, making the learning process manageable.